Memory-Efficient Recursive Evaluation of 3-Center Gaussian Integrals: Performance

-To assess the performance of \code{LibintX} kernels in realistic workload we implemented density-fitting-based Coulomb potential (J-matrix) evaluation in MPQC and compared its performance on one V100 GPU (7.8 FP64 TFLOPS peak) to that of the nearly identical reference implementation using \code {Libint} on 24 CPU cores (1.95 FP64 TFLOPS peak), with identical screening.
+To assess the performance of \code{LibintX} kernels for realistic workloads we implemented density-fitting-based Coulomb potential (J-matrix) evaluation in MPQC and compared its performance on one V100 GPU (7.8 FP64 TFLOPS peak) to that of the nearly identical reference implementation using \code {Libint} on 2 Xeon Gold 6136 CPUs (1.95 FP64 TFLOPS peak), with identical screening.
 The results are listed in \cref{tab:dfj}.
 The observed speedups are higher than one would expect from the improved integrals performance alone; there are other factors at play here that improve performance such as better memory access patterns and tighter integration between the integral evaluation and transform steps.
 This is provided as an example of performance improvements that could achieve by re-writing overall implementation {\it together} with improved GPU integrals.

 It should be noted that the J-matrix evaluation using complete integrals is known to be inefficient compared to the J-engine approach\cite{VRG:white:1994:JCP} in which the density matrix is contracted with the integral intermediates rather than with the integrals themselves.
 Recently Kussmann et al. reported an efficient implementation of DF-based J-engine approach for CPUs and GPUs,\cite{VRG:kussmann:2021:JCTC} whose performance far exceeds that reported here.
 The techniques we developed in this paper can be productively used to the J-engine approach; the results will be reported elsewhere soon.